JanviDhonde/BritishAirways_DataScience/README.md

 Completed via British Airways’ Data Science Job Simulation on Forage
 **Certificate of Completion Issued by:**
 Forage in collaboration with British Airways

----

-This script is concise and highlights the key aspects of the simulation, showcasing both technical skills and communication abilities.
-Let me know if you need any adjustments!